codex-academy/codeX_ProgrammingExercises/ExerciseFive/README.md

 ##Background

 Using the Word Utility that you developed create a web page where a user can add a sentence in a textarea.

-Once the user added the sentence display
+Once the user added the sentence display:

 	* the number of words in the sentence
 	* the longest word